-It’s getting more and more expensive to be a gamer, with console prices climbing so high that the PS5 and Xbox 2 are expected to cost over £400 come launch in 2020.
+It’s getting more expensive to be a gamer, with console prices climbing so high that the PS5 and Xbox Series X each cost £450 each for the physical versions.
 Google Stadia is a more cost-effective alternative, currently costing just £8.99 per month – with the optional £119 Stadia Premiere Edition bundle bagging you a controller and a Chromecast Ultra required for TV play.

 Google’s been able to keep prices low because there’s no need for high-spec hardware with Stadia.
 With a fast enough broadband connection, you’ll be able to stream games on your smartphone, laptop or TV, regardless of the specs of the hardware.

 Google is the first to officially launch its cloud-streaming service – Xbox’s upcoming Project xCloud and Nvidia GeForce Now are both still in beta – but with an abundance of missing key features and an underwhelming launch lineup, Stadia is a long, long way from being the ‘future of gaming’ that Google promised.

 - Google’s cloud streaming service with base and pro variants

 - Features the majority of big releases of the past two years